phaebaez/duke/docs/README.md

 Examples:

 * `deadline n/assignment 0 /by 2/12/2020` +
 Returns a new *deadline* with the description `assignment 0`.
-Displays the message `Togepi has found something and added it to her storage: [D] x study for test (by Dec 2 2020) Now you have x tasks in your list`.
+Displays the message `Togepi has found something and added it to her storage: [D] x assignment 0 (by Dec 2 2020) Now you have x tasks in your list`.

 ### Feature 3